 Commercial & Industrial Floors and World Leader in Concrete Floor Flatness/Levelness

-In the mid-twentieth century, the Face® Companies became general and, later, specialty contractors in commercial and industrial floors.
+By the mid-twentieth century, the Face® Companies were general contractors – later becoming specialty contractors in commercial and industrial floors.

 They became experts in the installation of urethane, epoxy and cementitious toppings and coatings.